Lee Campbell, Sound Technician

 Eden Brown, Bell Choirs Director, NCTM oversees (and directs) our handbell groups that range in age from kindergarten to adult.
 Raised in New Jersey, she received classical and jazz training from the late, Mr. Morris Nanton, a nationally renowned jazz artist and Julliard graduate.
 In 2007, she received a Bachelor of Arts degree in Piano Performance at Elon University in North Carolina, under the tutelage of Dr. Victoria Fischer Faw.
 In 2009, she completed a Master of Music degree in Piano Pedagogy at Louisiana State University under the acclaimed classical and jazz artist, Dr. Willis Delony.
 While at LSU, Eden coordinated the LSU Music Academy, served as a graduate teaching assistant in Group Piano for music majors, and taught a studio of 18 private students ranging from age four through adult.
 At Elon University, Eden teaches applied piano to non-piano music majors and non-majors, as well as class piano and piano pedagogy.
 Eden is experienced in teaching students of all ages and ability levels, in private and group settings; however, she has a special affinity towards elementary school-aged children.
 Her professional affiliations include the Music Teachers National Association (MTNA) with national certification, Pi Kappa Lambda national music honor society, and the Honor Society of Phi Kappa Phi.
 Eden is the current president of the Alamance County Piano Teachers Association, and is the Certification Chair for the North Carolina Music Teachers Association.
 Eden also teaches a private studio of beginner and intermediate students based in Elon, NC since 2009, and she is committed to cultivating the arts in Alamance County.
 She lives in Elon with her husband, Taureen and daughter, Emani.

 Mrs. Monica F. Nicholson, Office Manager, is a native of Long Island, New York.
 She is a graduate of Eastport High School where she served as the president of the Student Council and SADD, along with being the captain of the varsity volleyball team.
 Monica came to North Carolina in 2003 to attend Elon University.
 She periodically wrote for the Pendulum and the Rock Creek Record, along with serving as a member of Alpha Chi Omega Fraternity.
 She was a presenter at the 2006 Student Undergraduate Research Forum and won first place in the Broadcast Education Associations National Undergraduate Research Competition in Spring of 2006.
 She graduated in May of 2007 with a Bachelor of Arts degree for both Broadcast and Journalism.
 Monica permanently moved to Elon in 2006 after getting engaged.
-She was married in May of 2007 to Joshua Nicholson, graduate of Graham High School.
-Monica and Josh live with their children Gavin and Sheala, and their multitude of pets: four dogs, a cat, a rabbit and a guinea pig.
+She was married in May of 2007 to Josh Nicholson, graduate of Graham High School.
+Monica and Josh live with their children Gavin and Sheala, along with their two cats, Rory and Lucy, and their two dogs, Spade and Honcho.
 Monica can also be found working at Piedmont Ale House in Burlington during evenings and weekends, where she coordinated the well known community fundraisers, Pints 4 Paws (benefiting the Humane Society) and Hops for Hope (benefiting Allied Churches).
-You can contact Monica at the church at: firstname.lastname@example.org.
+You can contact Monica at the church at: email@example.com.

 Mrs. Lori Watson, Finance Director and CLC Ministries Coordinator, grew up in North Carolina and graduated from Western Alamance High School.
 She attended Guilford Technical Community College and runs her own real estate group, Star Real Estate Company.
 Lori currently lives in Burlington and has three daughters, Whitley (Chandler) who recently graduated from law school in Austin, Texas; Erika (Mason) who just returned from a year teaching in Thailand; and Katy who is an undergrad at UNC Wilmington.
 Lori can be reached by